wmacevoy/cfg/README.md

-# Cfg - Managing secret configuration with open version control.
+# Cfg - Manage secret configuration even with open version control.

 ## Step 1 - Require the cfg artifact, using a maven `pom.xml` this would be the following dependency: